ezeportela/patagonian-challenge/README.md

 # Challenge Resolution Overview

-## Assumptions

-- Columns may be unordered
-- Columns are unique

 ## Design Decissions

 To resolve this challenge I have chosen a Domain Driven Design (DDD), which a splits the solution into 3 layers.